 Belles of the Nouveau Epoch:

-Jewel boxes in particular-today also called Jewel Caskets or Trinket Boxes-are delightful remembrances of our American past.
-Often discovered with a “motif de la femme”, these art metal jewelry boxes are as richly diverse as our own American heritage, varying in style, composition, and use.
-These and other items were popular palates for the artist wishing to portray Victorian life and for the American woman wishing portray the life of a Victorian lady.
+Jewel boxes in particular, then and today, were also called Jewel Caskets, Jewel Cases, or Trinket Boxes.
+They are delightful remembrances of our American past, as richly diverse as our own American heritage, varying in style, composition, and use.
+These and other items were popular palettes for the artist wishing to portray fashion and style for the American lady.